formkit/docs-content/inputs/number.md

 ## Props & Attributes

-The `number` input has only one unique prop `number` which can be used to cast the value of the input to a `number` type.
-Additionally, the native HTML number input has a few attributes that can be used to control the input.
+The `number` input has only one unique prop, `number`, which can be used to cast the value of the input to a `number` type.
+Additionally, the native HTML `number` input has a few attributes that can be used to control the input.

 ::ReferenceTable
 ---